pkuhugo/pkuhugo.github.io/_posts/2020-08-14-lithology-facies.md

 The implementation of the Gradient Boosting Tree (GBT) takes a number of important parameters.
 We will be using cross-validation to select the best values for the following parameters used in the XGBoost classifier:
 1. "max depth": Maximum depth of a tree.
 Increasing this value will make the model more complex and more likely to overfit.<br>
 2. "n_estimators": the number of the boosting trees.<br>
 3. "learning_rate": It is also called "eta".
-Step size shrinkage used in update to prevents overfitting.<br>
+Step size shrinkage used in the update to prevents overfitting.<br>
 4. "min_child_weight": Minimum sum of instance weight (hessian) needed in a child.<br>
 5. "subsample": Subsample ratio of the training instances.<br>
 6. "colsample_bytree": Subsample ratio of columns when constructing each tree.
 More details about the parameters of XGBoost can be found at: [https://xgboost.readthedocs.io/en/latest/parameter.html](https://xgboost.readthedocs.io/en/latest/parameter.html)<br>

 ## Hyper-Parameter Tuning
 The parameter tuning was conducted using python package hyperopt.<br>
-The hyperopt packages uses the parameter search algorithm based on the Bayesian theory.
-My understanding is that,  the previously used parameter $$\Theta1$$ will create a expected post-loss function F, and the new parameter $$\Theta2$$ is derived to maximum the post-loss function.
+The hyperopt packages use the parameter search algorithm based on the Bayesian theory.
+My understanding is that,  the previously used parameter $$\Theta1$$ will create an expected post-loss function F, and the new parameter $$\Theta2$$ is derived to maximum the post-loss function.
 The $$\Theta2$$ is used to fit the data and if the score is better, $$\Theta2$$ would be used to update post-loss function F, and $$\Theta3$$ will be derived from maximizing the new F, and the process goes on until the number of iteration reached.

 ```python
 space={